KingSherriff/CNN-Cancer-Detection-Kaggle-Mini-Project/README.md

-To get the data for the project please go to https://www.kaggle.com/competitions/histopathologic-cancer-detection/data
 # A CNN-based tool for lymph node cancer histology image classification

 **A deep learning tool for binary (present/absent) classification of histopathology images.**